 For government entities, security is a paramount concern.
 There are three major elements: physical, life safety, and cybersecurity.
 These protect physical assets, personnel’s health and safety, and digital assets, respectively.
 Although they are often treated as separate functions, the interplay between them is significant.
-Therefore, using an alarm monitoring integration system to combine all three functions could offer substantial benefits for government entities.
+Therefore, you need an alarm monitoring system that integrates physical, life, and cybersecurity safety.

 The Current State of Security Integration

 Most organizations currently have a decentralized model of managing security.
 This includes separate buying and control centers for physical, life safety, and cybersecurity.
 Depending on the organization, functions can be even more decentralized.
 For example, fire alarms may be handled completely separately from intrusion alarms.

 Furthermore, a lot of organizations have legacy systems that lack advanced features that could save time, money, and effort.
 However, upgrading from a legacy system can be challenging and costly without the right migration plan.

 However, security threats don’t care how your organization’s security is setup.
 For example, protecting digital assets requires both cybersecurity and physical security.
 Furthermore, a fire has implications for protecting human life, physical and digital assets.
 In other words, non-integrated security may be inadequate.

 A more integrated approach would help to bring all three spheres of security together under a singular system.
 For example, if your organization needs fire, entry, environmental, and cybersecurity alarms, these could all be managed by a central alarm monitoring integration system.
 This system can provide dispatch capabilities for all types of threats.
 This can allow for faster and more organized responses, especially for security threats that may affect multiple spheres.

 In this arrangement, security is considered holistically.
 The different types of security are brought together under the singular banner of protecting the organization from threats to its personnel and assets.
 This perspective can allow for efficiencies and synergy between different security functions.